A GREATER RETURN ON INVESTMENT

 From new home construction to block beautification to resident action groups, these investments matter.
 They send a clear visual and psychological signal that there is value in the community, unlocking a neighborhood’s most powerful assets: its people.
 And when residents have something important at stake, the real change begins.
 There is an exponential effect of protecting and stewarding what they hold dear.

-Crime rates are higher in neighborhoods with a frequent turnover in residents.
+Crime rates are higher in neighborhoods with a frequent turnover in residents.2

-School funding is tied to enrollment numbers, so high neighborhood vacancy rates create a domino effect of destabilizing community institutions.
+School funding is tied to enrollment numbers, so high neighborhood vacancy rates create a domino effect of destabilizing community institutions.3

-Right now, someone in Chicago would need to work 90 hours a week at minimum wage to afford a market-rate, two-bedroom apartment.
+Right now, someone in Chicago would need to work 80 hours a week at minimum wage to afford a market-rate, two-bedroom apartment ($1,895).4

-Poverty dominates for far too many, with 22% of the city's population living in poverty.
+Poverty dominates for far too many, with 19.5% of the city's population living in poverty.5

-Over the last 10 years, the cost of housing and transportation in Chicago outpaced the growth of local income by 203%
+Over the last 10 years, the cost of housing and transportation in Chicago rose 2.03 times faster than local, household income.6

 While most of us may not take conscious stock of the effects of living in healthy or developed communities, there are many.
 They are the type that reverberate indefinitely, resulting in a multiplication of benefits whose value far outstrips the hard costs that initiate them.

-Academic Advancement: Children who remain in a consistent learning environment are more likely to graduate from high school and college.
+Academic Advancement: Children who remain in a consistent learning environment are more likely to graduate from high school and college.8

-Improved Health: Families who live in quality housing experience fewer health issues, dedicate twice as much of their income on their health, and take more preventative measures to stay well.
+Improved Health: Families who live in quality housing experience fewer health issues, dedicate twice as much of their income on their health, and take more preventative measures to stay well.8

-Additional Assets: People who own affordable homes are found to have more discretionary income to buy health insurance, pay down debt, save for education or start a business.
+Additional Assets: People who own affordable homes have been found to have more discretionary income to buy health insurance, pay down debt, save for education or start a business.9

-Increased Safety: Lower crime rates occur when people move less often and are more present in their neighborhoods.
+Increased Safety: Lower crime rates occur when people move less often and are more present in their neighborhoods.10

 When it comes down to it: Housing matters.
 Neighborhoods Matter.